Food security means access by all people at all times to enough food for an active, healthy life.

 To mark 25 years of food security data collection, USDA, Economic Research Service (ERS) funded a suite of competitive grants through a collaborative research program with Tufts University and the University of Missouri titled “25 Years of Food Security Measurement: Answered Questions and Further Research.”
-The purpose of the program was to foster research related to the past 25 years of U.S. household food security research and to explore feasible evidence-based improvements looking forward.
+The purpose of the program was to foster research related to the past 25 years of U.S. household food security research and to explore future feasible evidence-based improvements.

 Research papers resulting from funded projects were presented at a national conference on April 4, 2022—with a conference recording available here—and will be compiled in a journal supplement.